+[Secondary Criteria] Speed to Deployment.

+Points will be awarded to the prospective subgrantee for its binding commitment to provision and begin providing broadband service to each customer that desires broadband service before the end of the four-year period allowed under the BEAD program for deployment.
+Prospective subgrantees will be awarded one point for each year that is less than the four years permitted under the BEAD program.
 [Secondary Criteria] Speed of Network and Other Technical Capabilities.
 Vermont will consider the speeds, latency, and other technical capabilities of the technologies proposed by prospective subgrantees seeking to deploy projects that are not Priority Broadband Projects.
 Proposals to use technologies that exhibit greater ease of scalability with lower future investment, such as hybrid fiber and fixed wireless or fixed wireless-only networks, will be afforded additional weight over those proposing technologies with higher costs to upgrade and shorter capital asset cycles.
 N/A 13